DSruthiSarika/multimodal-fake-news/README.md

 ## Dataset

-The project uses a synthetic dataset designed to simulate real-world news scenarios.
-It includes:

-* News text
+The dataset used in this project is available in the `data/` folder:

+- final_multimodal_dataset.csv

+It contains:
+- Text data
-* Image URLs associated with each news item
+- Image URLs
-* Labels (REAL / FAKE)
+- Labels (REAL / FAKE)
-* Additional attributes such as source type and confidence score
+- Source information
+- Confidence scores

 The dataset is intentionally lightweight and structured to demonstrate the effectiveness of multimodal learning.